 - Students receiving special services (e.g., interpreting, test assistance) must notify the Disabled Student Programs and Services office of their absence prior to the time these special services are scheduled.
 Two failures to do so may result in the suspension of these special services.

 - Students must demonstrate annual measurable academic progress (Title 5 Regulations, Section 56024).
 Failure to do so may result in the suspension of service.

 - Students are to assume personal responsibility for taking any medications.

 - The individual student and/or other non-college agencies shall be responsible for the provision of personal attendant care.
 Disabled Student Programs and Services staff will not provide this service [Title 5 Regulations, Section 56000 (d)].

 The learning disability program at Clovis Community College Center includes two main service components.

 First, the learning disability specialist conducts assessments of students and/or reviews previous testing to determine eligibility for services utilizing the Learning Disability Eligibility Model established by the state chancellor’s office.
 For students who do not qualify services under the Learning Disability criteria, the learning disability specialist may refer such students for further assessment for disabilities such as ADD or ADHD.

-STUDY STRATEGIES TRAINING & ASSISTANCE
+STUDY STRATEGIES, TRAINING & ASSISTANCE

 Second, consultation with students and the DSP&S counselor is done to recommend appropriate accommodations and to establish study strategies.
-Students may meet with individually with the LD specialist or in small groups to practice study strategies.
+Students may meet individually with the LD specialist or in small groups to practice study strategies.

 For additional information refer to the DSP&S student handbook (PDF)